 How many of us let it bother us?

 David is the proper attitude.
 He puts up with it because maybe Shimei is called by God to curse David.
-Yet, David rests all of his hopes in God in spite of his own guilt.
+Yet, David rests all of his hopes in God despite his own guilt.
 If what Shimei is doing is from God, how could David escape?

-Perhaps God might show kindness in the midst of cursing.
+Perhaps God might show kindness amid cursing.
 Regardless, we see David’s steadfast trust in God.
 It’s easier to live life trusting in God.
 That’s exactly why David could defeat Goliath.
 He trusted not in his own strength, and even though he made deliberate sins, those never derailed David’s belief and trust.
-He continued living in spite of the troubles, whether of his own doing or not.
+He continued living despite the troubles, whether of his own doing or not.

-Even in the middle of curse blessing and cursing might come.
+Even in the middle of cursing blessing might come.
 Don’t let it stymie your progress.
 Be like David.
 Trust God.
 Seek God.
 And continue to live in that mercy giving mercy in turn, even if you have to put up with shenanigans.